hynek/characteristic/README.rst

 - a nice human-readable ``__repr__``,
 - a complete set of comparison methods,
 - immutability for attributes,
-- and a kwargs-based initializer (that cooperates with your existing one)
+- and a kwargs-based initializer (that cooperates with your existing one and optionally even checks the types of the arguments)

 *without* writing dull boilerplate code again and again.